HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Instruction Set Overview

 This chapter gives a brief overview on the instruction set.
 The instruction set is divided into five general groups of instructions.
-There are memory reference, immediate, branch, computational and system control type instructions.
-This chapter will present an overview on the general layout, instruction encoding and the high level way of describing the instruction operation in the chapters to follow.
+The **memory reference** group contains the instructions to load ans store to virtual and physical memory.
+The **immediate** group contains the instructions for building an immediate value up to 32 bit.
+The **branch** group present the conditional and unconditional instructions.
+The **computational** instructions perform arithmetic, boolean and bit functions such as bit extract and deposit.
+Finally, the **control** instruction group contains all instructions for managing HW elements such as caches and TLBs, register movements, as well as traps and interrupt handling.

 ### General Instruction Encoding

-The instruction uses fixed word length instruction format.
+The instruction set is a fixed word length instruction format.
 Instructions are always one machine word.
 In general there is a 6 bit field to encode the instruction opCode.
 The instruction opCode field is encoded as follows:

 ```
     0                 6                                                                          31